Pai Northern Thai Kitchen: Reception

 Amy Pataki of the Toronto Star reviewed the restaurant in 2014 and gave it three-and-a-half out of four stars.
 According to Pataki, at Pai, "fun is as much the guiding principle as the excellent Thai food".
 Pataki praised the hunglay curry, tom yum goong, papaya salad, and fried morning glory.

 Chris Nuttall-Smith of The Globe and Mail reviewed the restaurant in 2014 and discussed authenticity in Toronto's Thai food.
 While Nuttall-Smith said that Pai's Thai food is some of Toronto's best, they criticized it for its sweetness and lack of bitterness for being northern Thai.
 Nuttall-Smith gave the restaurant no stars (not recommended) and concluded "for Toronto, Pai is very, very good.
 But I dream of a day when a Thai restaurant in the city is worthy of praise without that 'for Toronto' bit."

 According to Filipe Dimas of blogTO, Pai is one of "Toronto's favourite Thai restaurants"; similarly, Kayla Gladysz of Daily Hive called it "one of the city’s top spots for Thai cuisine".
-The Megan Ogilvie of the Toronto Star wrote that the restaurant is "credited with revitalizing Toronto’s Thai dining scene".
+Megan Ogilvie of the Toronto Star wrote that the restaurant is "credited with revitalizing Toronto’s Thai dining scene".
 According to Donna Paris of the Toronto Star, Nuit "has changed the way people think about Thai food" in Toronto.
 Notable patrons have included Jason Momoa, The Umbrella Academy cast, James Harden, and J. Cole.